cvmiller/nat64/README.md

 	list dns '2001:4860:4860::6464'	#Google DNS64 server
 ```

 If you aren't running an internal DNS server, give some thought to doing so, it will make managing IPv6 *much* easier.
 The DNS servers and search domain will be announced in the RA (Router Advertisement) as well as via DHCPv6.
-Android/ChomeOS don't do DHCPv6, and Apple/Windows do.
+Android/ChomeOS don't do DHCPv6, and Apple/Windows do. **As of April 2017**, Windows 10 can work in a SLAAC-only network, as it now supports RDNSS in the RA.

 Once the UCI configuration files are edited, restart networking with:
 ```